 For over forty years now, Margreet Honig has focused entirely on teaching.
 For many years she taught at the conservatories of Rotterdam and Amsterdam.

-She very frequently receives invitations to give master classes and courses on interpretation all over Europe and in the Americas.
-Margreet Honig regularly offers master classes at the conservatories of Zurich, Basel, Hamburg and Versailles, the Conservatoire Nationale Supérieur in Paris, the Royal Academy in London and the Curtis Institute in Philadelphia.
+Margreet Honig is frequently invited to give master classes and interpretation courses, both in Europe and in North and South America.
+Among others, she gave master classes at the conservatories of Zurich, Basel, Hamburg and Versailles as well as the Conservatoire National Superieur of Paris, the Royal Academy in London and the Curtis Institute in Philadelphia.
 In addition, Margreet Honig regularly teaches at the opera studios of the Bavarian State Opera and the State Opera in Latvia.